-Company's executive compensation programs, including long term incentive plans and equity based plans for Officers and Executives; and 3.
-Assist the Board in the performance evaluation of and succession planning for Officers, including the CEO, and in overseeing the development and implementation of professional development programs for Officers.
-The ECC has key responsibilities and powers over the following: Compensation philosophy; Compensation policies and programs for the President & CEO, Directors and other members of management and key personnel; and Development programs and succession planning.
-The ECC's functions, key responsibilities and powers are set forth in complete detail in Annex C-E.1: "Remuneration (Executive Compensation Committee) " attached hereto and in the ECC Charter .
-Others (specify): 42 Committee Charter: The TSC Charter , as amended, was approved on September 28, 2010 by the Board of Directors.
-Strategy Functions, Key Responsibilities and Powers of the Technology Strategy Committee (TSC): (TSC) The TSC's primary purposes are to assist and enable the Board to: review and approve the strategic vision for the role of technology in the Company's overall business strategy, including the technology strategy and roadmap of the Company; 2 2 2. fulfill its oversight responsibilities for the Company's effective execution of its technology-related strategies; and 3 3. ensure the optimized use and contribution of technology to the Company's business and strategic objectives and growth targets.
+Development programs and succession planning.
+The ECC's functions, key responsibilities and powers are set forth in complete detail in the ECC Charter.
+Others (specify): 37 Committee Charter: The TSC Charter , as amended, was approved on September 28, 2010 by the Board of Directors.
+Technology Strategy Committee Functions, Key Responsibilities and Powers of the Technology Strategy Committee (TSC): (TSC) The TSC's primary purposes are to assist and enable the Board to: review and approve the strategic vision for the role of technology in the Company's overall business strategy, including the technology strategy and roadmap of the Company; 2 3 2. fulfill its oversight responsibilities for the Company's effective execution of its technology-related strategies; and ensure the optimized use and contribution of technology to the Company's business and strategic objectives and growth targets.
 The TSC's primary responsibility is oversight.
 The TSC has key responsibilities and powers over the following: Review of the Company's major technology strategy; and Assisting the Board to achieve an understanding of the technologies needed for strategic growth plans.
-The TSC's functions, key responsibilities and powers are set forth in complete detail in Annex C-F.1: "Other Board Committees (Technology Strategy Committee)" attached hereto and the TSC Charter . (specify): 42 Technology Strategy Committee 2 3 approved on September 28, 2010 by the Board of Directors.
-Functions, Key Responsibilities and Powers of the Technology Strategy Committee (TSC): The TSC's primary purposes are to assist and enable the Board to: 1. review and approve the strategic vision for the role technology in the Company's overall business stratincluding the technology strategy and roadmap of Company; 2. fulfill its oversight responsibilities for the Company effective execution of its technology-related strategies; and an enable the Board to achieve and gratargets.
-The TSC's primary responsibility is oversight.
-The TSC has responsibilities and powers over the following: • Review of the Company's major technology strategy; and technologies needed for strategic growth plans.
-The TSC's functions, key responsibilities and powers are forth in complete detail in Annex C-F.1: "Other Board Committees (Technology Strategy Committee)" attached her
+The TSC's functions, key responsibilities and powers are set forth in complete detail in the TSC Charter.